Do Go On - 163 - WW2 Badass Audie Murphy

 Anyway, please come to those shows.

-What a fantastic Christmas present.
 Hey, here's another great Christmas present.

-We're only a few weeks away from Christmas
+We're only a few weeks away from Christmas and I'm fucking

-and I fucking feel festive.
+feel festive.

-We've also, we've got a red bubble
+We've also, we've got a red bubble.

-Michael bubble with Christmas.
+And everyone associates Michael bubble with Christmas.

-Well, why not associate red bubble?
+Well, why not associate Red Bubble?

 And you get different things like shirts.

-from Planet Broadcasting slash tutorials.
+tank our sister podcasts from Planet Broadcasting slash Shiboddle, she goes.

-And they just had a listener
+And they just had a listener by a clock with their funny faces on it.

-buy a clock with their funny faces on it.
-So if that's possible, I love that as a Christmas
+So if that's possible, I love that as a Christmas present idea.

 There's all sorts of things you can get.